apache/mynewt-site/docs/os/modules/shell/shell.md

 typedef int (*shell_cmd_func_t)(int argc, char *argv[]);
 ```

 The `argc` parameter specifies the number of command line arguments and the `argv` parameter is an array of character pointers to the command arguments.
 The `SHELL_CMD_ARGC_MAX` syscfg setting specifies the maximum number of command line arguments that any shell command can have.
-This value must be increased if a shell command requires more than `SHELL_CMD_MAX_ARGC_MAX` number of command line arguments.
+This value must be increased if a shell command requires more than `SHELL_CMD_ARGC_MAX` number of command line arguments.

 <br>